 Overall, we work to help people sustainable and healthfully heal their relationship with food.
 Click here to learn about each team members' specialties.

 WHAT FORMS OF PAYMENT DOES POSITIVE NUTRITION TAKE?

-We do not bill insurance directly and payment is due at the time of service.
-We do provide documentation called a superbill with proper coding that you can submit to your insurance for possible reimbursement.
+We are currently contracted with Regence Blue Cross Blue Shield.
+For self-pay clients, payment is due at the time of service.
+If we are not contracted with your insurance carrier, your sessions with a registered dietitian at Positive Nutrition still may be covered.
+We can provide you with documentation called a superbill with proper coding that you can submit to your insurance for possible reimbursement.
 In the case that you'd like us to give you a superbill, you must provide a physician referral with your nutrition-related medical diagnosis that we can keep on file.